vanhoefm/fragattacks/README.md

 **Version 1.3.4 (under progress):**:

+- Updated wpa_supplicant to re-enable connecting to Enterprise networks that use MS-CHAPv2.
+Previously, when the OS uses OpenSSL 3.0 or higher, MD4 was disabled by default, meaning MS-CHAPv2 could not be used.

 - Added the `--pre-test-delay` parameter.
 This adds a delay between getting an IP address and the transmission of the first fragments/frames.
 See the [pull request](https://github.com/vanhoefm/fragattacks/pull/44) by Michael Trimarchi and Angelo Compagnucci.